Research

 HIV

-Prior to beginning my doctoral studies, I worked in public health research with a focus on HIV/AIDS.
+Prior to academia, I worked in public health research with a focus on HIV/AIDS.
 At the Fenway Institute, I collaborated with an interdisciplinary research team to implement clinical trials for the National Institutes of Health (NIH) Adolescent Trials Network (ATN).
 ATN is a national network that conducts preventative and therapeutic research with HIV-infected and HIV-at-risk pre-adolescents, adolescents, and young adults.
 Alongside my regular duties as a member of the research team, I also administered HIV tests and conducted pre- and post-test counseling; revitalized and coordinated the institutional Youth Community Advisory Board (YCAB); and, engaged in Community Based Participatory Research (CPBR) through Connect2Protect, an initiative that sought to mobilize communities to examine the root causes of HIV among young people and address them through long-term structural change objectives.

 Additionally, as a Behavioral Surveyor at the AIDS Action Committee of Massachusetts I worked on the National HIV Behavioral Surveillance Study (NHBS), a joint project of the Centers for Disease Control and Prevention (CDC) and the Massachusetts Department of Public Health.
 I conducted on-site and face-to-face surveys with populations labeled ‘high risk’ in order to assess demographics, social and sex networks, sexual risk, drug and alcohol use, and access to HIV treatment and prevention services.